metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 ---

-## Next: white labeling
+## Next: embedding Metabase in your web app
-Learn how to quickly add your own logo and customize the way Metabase looks with [white labeling](whitelabeling.md).
+The next section will explain [how to embed](full-app-embedding.md) interactive dashboards and charts, or even whole sections of Metabase within your app.